pbosetti/MADS/README.md

 * in the future, it would be possible to have the broker distribute the plugins to the agents, so that the agents can load the plugins at runtime together with the settings file
 * Respect to have completely separate projects and repos for whole agents, the plugins are supposed to be smaller and more focused, and much easier to develop: they can act as simple blocks that takes an input in the form of a JSON object and provide a similar output.
 No knowledge about the Miroscic agent network is required

-There are three possible types of plugins: sources, filters, and sinks. **Source** plugins are supposed to grab data from the field and publish them to the broker. **Filter** plugins are supposed to receive data from the broker, process them, and publish the results to the broker. **Sink** plugins are supposed to receive data from the broker and send them to the field.

 ## How to develop a plugin